All Articles

 Stored initial challenge and expected response in '$HOME/.yubico/challenge-123456'.

-You should receive a unique challenge-123456 in your output.
+You should receive a unique challenge-serial in your output.

 Now, to finish up:

 Pay close attention when copying/pasting the commands above.
-The challenge-123456 and alice-123456 needs to match whatever your output is.**
+The challenge-123456 and aaronh-serial needs to match the both the output from the ykpamcfg command and the final file needs to match the name of your user name and serial.**

 Configure Plugable Authentication Modules